RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 # RESEARCH EXPERIENCE

-### Jan.
-2020-present Mapping Spatial Transcriptome of an Entire Vertebrate
+### Jan.2020-present Mapping Spatial Transcriptome of an Entire Vertebrate

 MIT, Brain and Cognitive Sciences, Cambridge, MA [Research Project]

+Our project focuses on applying expansion sequencing technology to read out RNA expression profiles with subcellular resolution in the zebrafish brain.

 -  Designed and led the project to map the RNA expression profiles of the zebrafish brain.